tichaiti/about-tichaiti/README.md

 ## Welcome to TIChaiti Page

-We were born on Slack as a workspace because we wanted to be an active community, a Haitian in Tech community that's doing, sharing and discuss all the latest Information Technologies.
+We were born on Slack as a workspace because we wanted to be an active community, a Haitian in Tech community that's doing, sharing and discussing all the latest Information Technologies.

 [join.tichaiti.org](http://join.tichaiti.org)